lindsaypoirier/STS-115/lab4.md

 See how the ZIP codes above are not five digits?
 This is because they imported as numbers and their leading zeros were stripped.

-Check out the class of each variable (e.g. int, chr, num, logi) in your dataset.
+Check out the data type of each variable (e.g. int, chr, num, logi) in your dataset.
 Are they all the correct type?
 List any variables that are not the correct type.

 ``` r